closemarketing/quote-product-flow/readme.txt

 WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= 1.4.0 =
+*  Added: You can add hierarchical in products, so you can have different phases.

 = 1.3.0 =
 *  Option to Print PDF.